 - If behavior is unacceptable students will be given one warning.
 If the behavior continues the student(s) will be asked to leave for the day and may call for a ride home.

 Children may use computers throughout the library but must have a library card number and pin to use the internet computers.
-If they forget their number or pin they must have a parent or legal guardian give us permission to look up their information.
 We will not give out pin/card numbers to minors without parent/guardian consent.

-Children and adults using internet computers in the library must bring their own headphones or purchase a pair for $1.00 from the circulation desk, which will then be theirs to keep.
+Children and adults using internet computers in the library must bring their own headphones.
 The preschool game-only computers located in the youth department will have headphones for check-out at the youth desk and require a physical library card to use them.
 These will only be given to children who are using these particular computers and are headphones that are intended for young children.

 DS SYSTEMS AND GAMES